 The so-called oracle bone inscriptions (jiaguwen 甲骨文 "plastron bone inscriptions") are remnants of archival documents from the late Shang period 商 (17th-11th cent.
-BCE) upon which records of royal divinations were carved or inscribed.
-The material is the plastrons (breastshields, gui fujia 龜腹甲) of tortoises or scapulae (shoulder-blades shou jiagu 獸胛骨) of different cattle.
+BCE), upon which records of royal divinations were carved or inscribed.
+The material is the plastrons (breast shields, gui fujia 龜腹甲) of tortoises or scapulae (shoulder-blades shou jiagu 獸胛骨) of different cattle.
 The oracle bone inscriptions are the oldest extant Chinese texts written in a perfectly developed script.
-Unfortunately there are no older stages of the Chinese script preserved (except some clan insignia and examples of logographs of uncertain meaning), but it appears in full maturity on the Shang oracle inscriptions.
+Unfortunately, no older stages of the Chinese script are preserved (except for some clan insignia and examples of logographs of uncertain meaning), but it appears in full maturity on the Shang oracle inscriptions.

-Wang Yirong 王懿榮 (1845-1900), a late Qing period 清 (1644-1911) expert of bronze inscriptions, was the first to recognize that the inscriptions written on bones sold by drugstores as medicine were of a very old date.
-From 1899 on he collected lots of such inscriptions.
+Wang Yirong 王懿榮 (1845-1900), a late Qing-period 清 (1644-1911) expert on bronze inscriptions, was the first to recognise that the inscriptions written on bones sold by drugstores as medicine were of an ancient date.
+From 1899 onwards, he collected numerous such inscriptions.

-From 1928 to 1937, the Institute of History and Language of the Academia Sinica (Zhongguo yanjiuyuan Lishi yuyan yanjiusuo 中國研究院歷史語言研究所) undertook 15 excavation campaigns on the site of the ancient capital of the Shang, the so-called "Ruins of Yin" (Yinxu 殷墟) near Anyang 安陽, Henan.
+From 1928 to 1937, the Institute of History and Language of the Academia Sinica (Zhongguo yanjiuyuan Lishi yuyan yanjiusuo 中國研究院歷史語言研究所) carried out 15 excavation campaigns on the site of the ancient capital of the Shang, the so-called "Ruins of Yin" (Yinxu 殷墟) near Anyang 安陽, Henan.
 They dug out 25,000 pieces of oracle bones.
-In 1973, the Archaeological Institute of the Chinese Academy of Social Sciences (Zhongguo shehui kexueyuan kaogu yanjiusuo 中國社會科學院考古研究所) undertook an excavation campaign in the village of Xiaotun 小屯 near the Yinxu site.
+In 1973, the Archaeological Institute of the Chinese Academy of Social Sciences (Zhongguo Shehui Kexue Yuan Kaogu Yanjiusuo 中國社會科學院考古研究所) launched an excavation campaign in the village of Xiaotun 小屯 near the Yinxu site.
 During the 1950s, more oracle bones were excavated in Zhengzhou 鄭州, Henan, the site of the royal capital in the mid-Shang period.
-Excavation sites of minor importance were Hongdong 洪洞 in Shanxi, Changping 昌平 near Beijing, Fenghao 豐鎬 in Shaanxi as well as other places of the early history of the Zhou dynasty nearby.
+Excavation sites of minor importance were Hongdong 洪洞 in Shanxi, Changping 昌平 near Beijing, Fenghao 豐鎬 in Shaanxi, as well as other places of the early history of the Zhou dynasty nearby.

-Until now more than 150,000 pieces of oracle bones are excavated which are to be found in different museums and archives around the world.
-The findings are to a great extent published.
-The most important printed collections are:
+Until now, more than 150,000 pieces of oracle bones have been excavated and can be found in various museums and archives around the world.
+The findings have been largely published.
+The most significant printed collections are:

 鐵雲藏龜 | Tieyun canggui | 劉鶚 Liu E (1903) |